-American Fork City is looking to build a second fire station in the northeast part of town as part of our public safety master plan.
+American Fork City will build a second fire station in the northeast part of town as part of our public safety master plan.
 This fire station would cost $8.5 million but wouldn't raise city debt because it would take the place of the current police station debt, which ends next year.
-Residents will have a chance to vote on this important issue in this years elections.
 Please see below to learn more about the need for a second fire station.

 Why Do We Need a Second Fire Station?

 The Mayor and City Council have been considering a second fire station for a number of years.
 They have spent a lot of time weighing the options and determining the real need.
 The City even worked with a company called Emergency Services Consulting International (ESCI), who specialize in researching public safety needs, to see what they would recommend.
 ESCI recommended four stations total (later revised to five), with two needed right now.
 By leveraging future roads like the Murdock Connector in the north, and the Vineyard Connector in the south, the city was able to revise that recommendation to just three station total.
 The end result is a recommendation that is efficient, cost effective, while still adequately servicing the community.
 But everyone agreed the need for a second fire station was immediate.
 Below are the main reasons American Fork is recommending a second fire station.

 - Growing Demand.
 American Fork's current fire station (station 51) is the busiest in Utah County.
 In 2018 we responded to 3,182 calls for service.
 Other city's may have a higher total number of calls, but they also have more fire stations.
 This means their per fire station call volume is much lower.
 In fact, the second highest fire station call volume was less then half what American Fork does.
 As growth increases so to does the demand on our existing fire station.